gitvivek14/Topsis_Pretrained_Models/README.md

-TOPSIS-Based Evaluation of Pretrained Models for Sentence Similarity
+<h1>TOPSIS-Based Evaluation of Pretrained Models for Sentence Similarity</h1>

 Overview
 This project implements the TOPSIS method to rank pretrained models based on their performance in sentence similarity tasks.